Bernadette x RZ 95-6643

 - High yield

-- Light yellow skin colour, light yellow colour of flesh
+- Light yellow colour of skin and flesh

 - Dry matter content: 21,2%

 - Cooking type BC, no discoloration after cooking